shanged/conservation-intelligence/docs/implementation_report.md

 - A private, read-only hosted application that does not rebuild its corpus at startup.

 The prototype is not intended to be an authoritative conservation database, an unrestricted web crawler, or a substitute for expert review of source documents.

+### 1.1 Project overview for handoff

+The prototype demonstrates a complete, bounded document-intelligence workflow: public conservation sources are acquired and normalized, converted into page-aware retrieval records, embedded locally, organized into entities and Wiki pages, and exposed through search and cited question answering.
+The working system combines a deterministic local answer path with optional OpenAI synthesis while keeping retrieval, citation rendering, and provenance validation under application control.
+The current implementation is available in the private Hugging Face Space listed above; continued development should occur from the source repository and the reproducible offline pipeline described in this guide.

 ## 3. System architecture